reactome/release-orthopairs/README.md

 <h3> Running Orthopairs </h3>

-Orthopairs can be executed from the bash script <a href="https://github.com/reactome/data-release-pipeline/blob/develop/orthopairs/runOrthopairs.sh">runOrthopairs.sh</a>
+Orthopairs can be executed from the bash script <a href="https://github.com/reactome/release-orthopairs/runOrthopairs.sh">runOrthopairs.sh</a>

 Run `bash runOrthopairs.sh`

 <h3> Checking Orthopairs output </h3>

 There should be 2 files produced for each species in the directory corresponding to the release number.
-For example, if it was release 70, you would expect to find 2 files corresponding to mmus (Mouse): `70/mmus_gene_protein_mapping.txt` and `70/hsap_mmus_mapping.txt`.
+For example, if it was release 70, you would expect to find 2 files corresponding to "mmus" (Mouse): `70/mmus_gene_protein_mapping.txt` and `70/hsap_mmus_mapping.txt`.

 Compare the line counts of the files to the same ones produced during the previous release.
 If they are similar, Orthopairs was likely run successfully.